Exercise During Your Period & Each Stage Of Your Cycle

 The luteal phase is the last phase of your menstrual cycle before menstruation begins again.
 This typically lasts 12 to 14 days, between days 18-30, depending on your unique cycle.

-During the first part of this phase, you’ll likely still have energy from ovulating, which will decrease the closer you get to menstruation.
-The last part of this phase is when you might experience symptoms associated with PMS (premenstrual syndrome) such as mood changes, tender breasts, breakouts, appetite changes or bloating.
+After ovulation, it's natural to notice your energy decrease the closer you get to menstruation.
+The last part of this phase is when you might experience symptoms associated with PMS (premenstrual syndrome) such as mood changes, tender breasts, breakouts, increased water retention, changes in temperature, appetite changes or bloating.

 The luteal phase is also characterised by a peak in progesterone levels — which can make some people feel drowsy.
 One 2003 research review by the University of Sydney, suggested that for women doing endurance training, the mid-luteal phase is associated with increased cardiovascular strain and decreased time to exhaustion in hot conditions, most likely due to an increase in body temperature at this part of the cycle.
 This is a consideration for women undertaking endurance training or planning races, particularly in hot, humid conditions.